Cruel Hand Lou

 My brain was just a little less ignorant than it was 30 minutes earlier.

 Lou, you got me.
 Ya got the new guy.

 My revenge was not letting the people hired after me fall for Lou’s prank.

 The last time I saw Lou was a couple of years after he left the company.
-He came to visit the theater, driving a beat up yellow sportscar wouldn’t always stop when you stepped on the brakes.
+He came to visit the theater, driving a beat up yellow sportscar that wouldn’t always stop when he stepped on the brakes.

 A kind of car karma, I think.

 How about you?
 Have you fallen for any kind of cruel initiations or practical jokes?